bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

 }
 ```

-Title can also be a function reference, which is called _once_ each time the tooltip is opened.
+Title can also be a function reference, which is called _once_ time the tooltip is first opened.
 To
 make a title returned by a function reactive, set the title to a _new_ function reference whenever
 the content changes.